-Make this easy healthy granola recipe with honey and cinnamon for the week ahead!
+Make this easy homemade healthy granola recipe with honey and cinnamon for the week ahead!
 It’s crunchy, it’s sweet and absolutely divine!
-Quick and simple this healthy breakfast idea is perfect for meal prep and stores super well at room temperature for about 10 days.
+This quick and simple healthy breakfast idea is perfect for meal prep and stores super well at room temperature for about 10 days.

 Serve your homemade granola with yogurt or with your favorite milk, or use it to top smoothie bowls.
 I actually also often just snack on it whenever I need something sweet.

 Why You’ll Love This Easy Homemade Healthy Granola

 There are many things I love about this healthy granola recipe…From the wonderfully buttery coconut shavings to the nice crunch from the almonds, to the sweet cinnamon flavor…The taste is cozy and just incredible.
 But there’s more to love about this wonderful breakfast, it’s:

 - made with only good for you ingredients

 - great for meal prep as it stores well even at room temperature